BetterWayElectronics/syscon-guide/README.md

 <li>Apply 480c at 40% pressure from a height of approximately 20cm and slowly drop until you see flux bubble/move and solder shine/glimmer.
 <li>If you do not want to use hot air, use drag soldering technique or manually solder each pin individually with thin tip tinned with low melt solder.
 <br><br>
-<li>When reading Syscon on board (after patching) wire only pin 5, 6 and ground either directly to the chip or alternative points.
+<li>When reading Syscon on board (after patching) <b>wire only pin 5, 6 and ground</b> either directly to the chip or alternative points.

 <div style="display: flex;">
   <div style="width: 380px; padding: 10px;">